shivaansehgal/shell/README.md

   * rd (): Parse and break input path into the most direct and simple golbal Path.
   * checkdir(): Check if path is a valid path or not.

-* pinfo.c():
+* pinfo.c:

-  *pinfo(): Provides details about currently active/running processes.
+  * pinfo(): Provides details about currently active/running processes.
 A particular process ID can also be provided as an argument to obtain its details.
-  *strrevpid(): Updats the pid of process.
+  * strrevpid(): Updats the pid of process.

+* bakisab.c:
+  * sig_handler(): Handels intrupts as CTRL-C and CTRL-Z
+  * bakisab(): Handles background and foreground process.